Spread the love

 The gardens of the Taj Mahal are equally beautiful and are said to represent paradise on earth.
 The gardens are divided into four sections, each representing the four elements of nature: water, earth, fire and air.
 Each section is adorned with lush green lawns, fountains, and flower beds.
 The gardens of the Taj Mahal are a perfect place to take a peaceful stroll and admire the beauty of nature.

-See also Exploring Wales' World Heritage Sites
+See also Exploring the World Heritage Sites of the Netherlands

 The Significance of the Taj Mahal